Okpo Land

-Okpo Land was a short-lived amusement park based in the outskirts of Okpo-dong, South Korea.
-It opened in 1996 and was shut down in May 1999, allegedly after a series of fatal accidents, in particular the death of a child who fell from the duck rollercoaster ride.
+Okpo Land was an amusement park based in the outskirts of Okpo-dong, South Korea.
+It opened in 1996 and closed in 1999 allegedly after a series of fatal accidents, in particular the death of a child who fell from the duck rollercoaster ride.
 The legitimacy of these claims have been put in dispute for several years, with the rumors believed to be originating from a derailed cart from the rollercoaster ride.
-A more likely reasoning behind the closure of the park was said to have been due to financial issues deriving from an economic crisis that affected South Korea from 1997 through 1998.
+A more likely reasoning behind the closure of the park is said to have been due to financial issues deriving from an economic crisis that affected South Korea from 1997 through 1998.

-The remnants of Okpo Land were demolished in 2011, so that a hotel could be constructed on its former location.
+The remnants of Okpo Land were demolished in 2011, so that a hotel can be constructed on its former location.